Digital signature – FAQ.

 Identifiability of the originator of data

-Access to data only for authorized persons
+Access to data only for authorised persons

-We have clearly summarized the legal principles and terminology surrounding the topic of eSignatures in various articles for you.
+We have clearly summarised the legal principles and terminology surrounding the topic of eSignatures in various articles for you.
 Take a look at our FAQ below to find out about common questions regarding digital signatures!

 Our experts will also be happy to help you with any legal questions you may have!